openmobilityfoundation/mobility-data-specification/agency/README.md

 ## Vehicle - Event

-The vehicle `/event` endpoint allows the Provider to control the state of the vehicle including deregister a vehicle from the fleet.
+The vehicle `/event` endpoint allows the Provider to control the state of the vehicle.

 Endpoint: `/vehicles/{device_id}/event`
 Method: `POST`